ibm-cloud-docs/hp-virtual-servers/security_vs.md

 In order to make the configuration persistent, save your changes as described.
 Otherwise, all configuration updates are lost after a reboot.

+Another part of the hardening is that the server is configured in such a way that the password expires after 90 days.
+If the user password has expired, it is no longer possible to log in via SSH even if you are using SSH-keys.
+This also includes system-accounts, for example, accounts created using the command, `useradd --system`.